Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 ---------------------

-Services are items listed in the sidebar on each page in the project: trackers, Git, Agile Dashboard, documentation, etc. A project administrator can update, enable, disable or even create services.
+Services are items listed in the sidebar on each page in the project: trackers, Git, Backlog, Kanban, documentation, etc. A project administrator can update, enable, disable or even create services.

 There are two kinds of services: